nicode-io/The_Starting_Point/README.md

             This will send a TCPKeepAlive every 30 seconds
         *   On your local computer:
             ```$ sudo nano /etc/ssh/ssh_config```
-        *   Add the folloing line:
+        *   Add the following line:
             **ServerAliveInterval 120**

     *   #####   Setting up basic firewall